Table of Contents

 - Use a shielded U72 type cable (aluminum foil type) 4 × 0.8 mm².

 - All devices must be connected in series (daisy-chain).
-Avoid branches, stars or T-connections which can generate communication failures.
+Avoid branches, stars, or T-connections that can generate communication failures.

 - The cable must not form closed loops.